SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Introduction

 To set the stage for introducing SPINN, we note that a connection between ReLU DNNs and piecewise linear finite element approximations was proved in \cite{HLXZ2020}.
 This shows that basis functions with compact support can be represented as a DNN.
 We generalize this to represent kernel functions in meshless methods as DNNs.
-We use this to construct the SPINN architecture, which is a new and fully interpretable DNN.
+We use this to construct the SPINN architecture, which is a new and \rR{partially} interpretable DNN.
 This is significant in light of the notorious interpretability problem that attends the use of DNNs.
-In addition to providing an interpretable class of neural network architectures, our method also suggests how certain dense networks like PINNs can be interpreted.
+We point out that once the DNN is replaced by a sparse equivalent network based on the aforementioned reinterpretation of meshless methods, we use an approach similar to PINN in modeling the boundary conditions and the loss function directly using the PDE.
 A further novelty of our method is that it naturally suggests neural network analogues of commonly used transforms such as the Fourier and wavelet transforms.
 We illustrate how Fourier decomposition can be accomplished using special sparse architectures in one dimension, and suggest natural neural network generalizations that go beyond traditional transformations.